 O ! the gauzy wings of golden honey-flies !

 O ! the music of their feet – of their dancing goblin feet !

 O ! the magic !
 O ! the sorrow when it dies.

 This article was posted on Sunday, December 5th, 2010 at 6:42 am and is filed under English, Goblin Feet, J.R.R.
 Tolkien, Languages, Poems, Poetry, Poets.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.